 DigitalX's shares were split on a 1:5 basis on 12 May 2014.
 So if you had owned 5 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your DigitalX shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for DigitalX shares which in turn could have impacted DigitalX's share price.

 DigitalX share price volatility

-Over the last 12 months, DigitalX's shares have ranged in value from as little as $0.012 up to $0.053.
+Over the last 12 months, DigitalX's shares have ranged in value from as little as $0.048 up to $0.1575.
 A popular way to gauge a stock's volatility is its "beta".

-DigitalX Limited develops software products in Australia.
-The company provides blockchain consulting and development services; and asset management services focusing on blockchain and emerging technologies.
-It also offers corporate advisory, technical due diligence, and marketing and promotion services.
+DigitalX Limited provides blockchain product development and digital asset funds management services in Australia.
+It operates through Blockchain Consulting and Development, and Asset Management segments.
+The Blockchain Consulting segment offers consulting, technical due diligence, and design and development solutions to businesses.
+The Asset Management segment operates digital assets portfolio under the DigitalX Fund and DigitalX BTC Fund for high net worth and institutional investors.
 The company was formerly known as Digital CC Limited and changed its name to DigitalX Limited in December 2015.
-DigitalX Limited was incorporated in 1988 and is based in West Perth, Australia.
+DigitalX Limited was incorporated in 1988 and is headquartered in West Perth, Australia.

 Frequently asked questions

 N95 vs KN95 face masks: What’s the difference?

 It can be confusing knowing the difference between a KN95 and N95 face mask.
 We look at them both and where to buy them online.